-Ranked top 5 economies in Southeast Asia, Malaysia is an attractive country with a myriad of business opportunities, world-class amenities available, scenic views, and a unique way of life.
+Ranked in the top 5 economies in Southeast Asia, Malaysia is an attractive country with a myriad of business opportunities, world-class amenities available, scenic views, and a unique way of life.
 Let’s take a closer look at the top 4 reasons why migrating to Malaysia could be your next big move.

 1. Good Standard of Living